deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "It's a shame you can't have phone calls."

 "Yeah.
-I really miss just hearing his voice…" Ava looked at the letter, longingly.
+I really miss just hearing his voice..."
+Ava looked at the letter, longingly.

 "Could I–?"
 Jessica asked.
 "I mean, not if it's too personal, but I'd like to know how he's getting on."